Aleph Farms: Technology

 To produce thick vascularized tissues, Aleph Farms developed a technology based on 3D-Bioprinting.
 It involves the printing of actual living cells that are then incubated to grow, differentiate, and interact, in order to acquire the texture and qualities of a real steak.
 A proprietary system, similar to the vascularization that occurs naturally in tissues, enables the perfusion of nutrients across the thicker tissue and grants the steak with the similar shape and structure of its native form as found in livestock before and during cooking.
 This technology enables Aleph Farms to produce thicker and fattier steaks.

-In March 2022, Aleph Farms shared its strategy to replace the whole cow as a supplement to sustainable cattle farming.
-In addition to cultivated meat, it is expanding its product line to include cell-cultured collagen.
-The cultivated collagen will be produced from the cells of living cows, eliminating the need to slaughter animals during the production.

-Cultivated collagen is another representation of Aleph's technological capability to produce quality products with similar attributes of slaughter-based products from animals.
-These attributes have not been matched by plant-based alternatives to animal products, or by fermentation-based products before.
-It also expands the capabilities of cell-culture technology to eventually replace the entire cow.

-Aleph Farms leverages key components from the production method it has developed for steaks, including the bovine cell sources and animal component-free growth medium, to produce several nature-identical collagen types directly from cow cells.
-Its cultivated collagen includes the entire extracellular matrix (ECM) which comprises a variety of fibre-forming proteins and it represents the complete matrix of skin, bones, and joints.
-Collagen is the most abundant protein in the ECM and is well recognized for its benefits.

-The production platforms for its our steaks and its our collagen share largely similar inputs and equipment, while presenting operational and cost-reduction synergies.
+In March 2022, Aleph Farms announced that it was able to produce several types of collagen and the extracellular matrix directly from cow cells using a similar method as for steaks.
+The company claimed its cell-cultured collagen was superior to plant-based and fermentation-based products, and hoped to eventually produce animal products replacing the entire cow.